 As programmers, we pride ourselves in building easy-to-use and robust software programs for solving the thorniest of problems our users face.
 However, building good software that not only solves today’s problems, but also adapts well to the future requirements, is hard.
 Really hard.
 This difficulty isn’t due to lack of tools that enable us to ship highly maintainable programs.
 For example, the programming languages in the ML family such as Haskell and OCaml are well known for making it almost impossible to cause errors in production.
 The compilers for these languages catch almost all errors that plague programs built using other languages that are not as strict.

 It stands to reason that all programmers should then be using languages from the ML family.
 After all, who doesn’t want to build programs that are error free?
 The reality actually is quite the opposite.
-Take a look at the results from a survey conducted by Stack Overflow in 2016 for the most popular technologies used by front-end programmers.
+Take a look at the results from a survey conducted by Stack Overflow in 2019 for the most popular web frameworks used by programmers.

 Elm is a functional programming language for building front-end web applications.
 It brings the best of both worlds when it comes to building highly robust applications with ease.
 Besides maintainability and usability, Elm provides a plethora of benefits that are not present in most mainstream languages such as immutable values, stateless functions, type inference, pattern matching, automatic code formatting, and a great debugger.
 We will explore each of these concepts in detail in chapter 4.